appoll/docs/technical_information/network_specifications/docs/index.md

 ### Router

-Routers are entry points of the network from Nodes perspective.
-Packets transmitted by Nodes are forwarded to a specific Router from one or several Gateways.
+Routers are entry points of the network from the Nodes perspective.
+Packets transmitted by Nodes are forwarded to specific Routers from one or several Gateways.
 The Router then forwards those packets to one or several Brokers.
 The communication is bi-directional: Routers may also transfer packets from Broker to Gateways.